onRuntime/berrygames-gooseberry/README.md

 </div>

 # BerryGames - GooseBerry
-GooseBerry is the main Bungee Server plugin from BerryGames.
+GooseBerry is the main Bungee Server plugin of BerryGames.

 ## Support
 <a href="https://www.patreon.com/onruntime">